The Crossovers: Cross Currents

 Calista treats her wounds with a crucifix.
 Prototype, Archetype's predecessor, comes back in service to help protect Carter's family.
 Mountebank sent a robot beast against Calista.
 She works in the Enfier Manor, treating Andata for vampirism when he makes interruption.
 She wins the battle with her crossbow.
 In Hocus' prophecy, Eradika will defeat Tyranna by transforming herself and with a dragon's help.
 P:pc and S[s] try to avoid Perry Noia who enters the house.
 Hiding in the basement, the senior scout, P:pc fell into Eradika's world where he is captured by Gash, the traitor.
 Perry Noia, chased by Cubby, caught sight of S[s] from outside the house.
 The Archetype exited the house from the same room.
 Perry thinks that Archetype is an alien shape-shifter.
 In the high school science lab, Clifford invented a device for dispersing alien mind control spores.
 Before he could use it, the Baron Corpescu attacks him.

-The vampire left him alive; he could not drink the boy's blood because it has been changed by the aliens.
+The vampire left him alive as he could not drink the boy's blood because it has been changed by the aliens.
 Unmarked, the young boy is transported by Prototype—while Archetype goes searching for Cris—to Enfier Manor where his mother could look after him.
 Cliff meets Andata Enfier and falls in love.
 Corpescu attacks Cris.
 Archetype is delayed by an encounter with two villains, Strum and Drang.
 Wounded, Cris reaches her portal to the other dimension.
 Carter, unable to find her in the house sent Cubby—who is also Barketype, a super-dog—on her trail.
 Cubby jumps into the portal.
 Perry Noia helps Mountebank by offering his garage as a base of operations.
 At S[s]'s request, the Uù sent warships to encircle Earth.
 P:pc joins forces with the evil Imperatrix.
 Eradika arrives during the battle between the army and the Bellekosin.
 Gash abducted her and took her to Tyranna.
 Eradika, infected by Corpescu's bite, begins to change into a vampire.

 Cliff protects Andata from Baron Corpescu by giving her some of his alien serum.
 From the neighbor's garage, Mountebank launches a large group of automatons at the Crossover house.
 Cris Crossover, in her vampiric form, defeats the Imperatrix army with the help of the "dragon" Barketype.
 For unknown reasons, she recovers her human form.
 As Calista and Mr. Enfier argue about the way to treat Andata, Cliff's serum cures her completely.
 The Crossovers leave the Enfier home; Andata is then called outside by Baron Corpescu who bites her but he can not drink her now protected blood.
 Tyranna, with the help of P:pc, leads a squadron into the earth reality.
 The alien warships are descending on Crosstown to destroy the town.
 Corpescu sent his wives, Hemata, Pulmona and Aorta against the Crossover clan.
 All enemies converge on the unsuspecting Crossovers.